Sick pay: A guide for employees

 What evidence of being sick do I have to give my employer?

-There are two main types of evidence that you can present to your employer when you need to take time off from work because of sickness, and also an isolation note relating specifically to Covid-19.
-These are outlined below.
+There are two main types of evidence that you can present to your employer when you need to take time off from work because of sickness, as outlined below.

 If you are off work sick for less than 7 days: